SupCodeTech/DeepPulmoTB/README.md

 python Cavern_Detection_training_mask_dataset_Part_1.py ${Cavern_detection_train_bboxes} ${Cavern_Detection_Train_CT} ${Cavern_Detection_Train_Masks1} ${Cavern_Detection_Train_Masks2} ${Cavern_Detection_Train_CT_PNG} ${Training_Mask _Dataset}
 ```
 `Caverns_detection_train_bboxes`: The path input is the path where the `CVS` file of cavern detection bounding boxes is located. \
-`Cavern_Detection_Train_CT`: This path refers to the storage path of the original CT data file of the cavern detection task. \
+`Cavern_Detection_Train_CT`: This path refers to the storage path of the original CT data files of the cavern detection task. \
-`Cavern_Detection_Train_Masks1`: This path refers to the storage path of the train mask version 1 data file of the lung area of the cavern detection task. \
+`Cavern_Detection_Train_Masks1`: This path refers to the storage path of the train mask version 1 data files of the lung area of the cavern detection task. \
-`Cavern_Detection_Train_Masks2`: This path refers to the storage path of the train mask version 2 data file of the lung area of the cavern detection task. \
+`Cavern_Detection_Train_Masks2`: This path refers to the storage path of the train mask version 2 data files of the lung area of the cavern detection task. \
-`Cavern_Detection_Train_CT_PNG`: This path refers to the storage path of the PNG image file decompressed from the original CT data file of the cavern detection task. \
+`Cavern_Detection_Train_CT_PNG`: This path refers to the storage path of the PNG image file decompressed from the original CT data files of the cavern detection task. \
 `Training_Mask_Dataset`: This path refers to the storage path of the generated DeepPulmoTB data.

 Secondly, execute the following statement repeated three times to complete the three-stage construction of the lung cavity: